christophergarthwood/appdevstig_docs/Template_014_SoftwareDevelopmentLifecycleStandard.md

 + scanf/sscanf -> sscanf_s (MSDN
 + ato\*

-A grep performed on all \*.c source files indicates the aforementioned unsafe functions are not in useexcept in these locations:
+A grep performed on all \*.c source files indicates the unsafe functions are not in use except in these locations:

 + strncpy is used in libProduct and visor_gops_parser at three instances.
 Extensive research into various tools, libraries, and commentary by developers indicates that this is a bottomless pit if one attempts to add strlcpy to C source code.
 Subject strncpy stands and is used careful with input validation backing defenses.

 Other considerations are the output by Flaw Finder:
 1. Multiple references to format strings (CWE-134).
 This is a library pulled in from a 3rd party and reviewed.
 Inputs provided to the log.c code are all generated by the developer.
 In the event an external string is provided to the log.c routines subject external input would be scrubbed for input by
 2. References to CWE-362/CWE-367.
-As previously stated this code should be run using the lowest privileges that are required to accomplish the necessary tasks.
+As previously stated, this code should be run using the lowest privileges that are required to accomplish the necessary tasks.
 If possible, create isolated accounts with limited privileges that are only used for a single task.
 That way, a successful attack will not immediately give the attacker access to the rest of the software or its environment.
-Also note that files are closed after use, user input is validated, see ***validate_*** routines, subject files are not open and closed multiple times, and race conditions are met with the fcntl library that locks the .out files created during program executio.
+Also note that files are closed after use, user input is validated, see ***validate_*** routines, subject files are not open and closed multiple times, and race conditions are met with the fcntl library that locks the .out files created during program execution.
 NetCDF's don't have a locking mechanism for shared reading thus the input is unaltered.

 3. Buffer boundary checking referenced in the report for libll.c are invalid as this routine is a debugging routine to support output of data to ASCII format.
 Use of snsprintf helps prevent overflow.
 Commentary regarding log.c buffers do not take the sizeof(buf) into account and are a false positive.